patrickroberts/gen-pdf/README.md

 # gen-pdf

-A command-line utility for generating a PDF file from a directory of images, built with [yargs] and [node-canvas][canvas].
+A command-line utility for generating a PDF file from a directory of images.

 ## Installation